rschristopher/ischristtrue.com/src/truth.md

  actually exist, or at least
  is not knowable -- except
  we can't even know that,
- because to claim that is
- itself an objective truth claim.
+ because to claim such a thing is itself an objective truth claim.

 We now know less than we did